varun1724/Pison-GPU-conversion/README.md

 # Google Colab Instructions
 - Select the block of code directly below the "Running serial test code" text
 - At the top left, select "runtime" then "run before"
-- Run the blocks for desired tests (may have to change path of the dataset to your local path in your drive)
+- Run the blocks for desired tests (may have to change path of the dataset to a local path in your drive)

 #Link to datasets
 - [datasets](https://drive.google.com/drive/folders/1KQ1DjvIWpHikOg1JgmjlSWM3aAlvq-h7)